-The School has an established history in the Sunshine Coast region.
-This region, extending from the north of Brisbane through the Sippy Downs campus to Gympie and further north to the new Fraser Coast campus.
+The School has an established history in the region, extending from the north of Brisbane through the Sippy Downs campus to Gympie and further north to the new Fraser Coast campus.
 Many public and independent schools throughout this large region closely align to the University by providing mentoring for our pre-service teachers.

 The School has a strong team of academic staff and a range of administrative and support staff who serve to enhance students’ course and program experience through provision of program management, student management, research training and school/centre liaison.